-"We agree with this audit finding.
-The division intends to continue working with state agencies to improve the quality and accuracy of their financial reporting.
-We will continue this effort, as we have in past years, through additional clarification and examples in written instructions, on-site visits, trainings and telephone access for specific questions.
-Also for Fiscal Year 2016 reporting, we added an on-line Power Point presentation to assist agencies in the proper submission of accounting information.
-These efforts in the past have lessened errors in specific reporting areas such as contractual obligations.
-We also note that the ongoing effort to reduce the size of the state workforce has resulted in considerable transfer of reporting responsibilities at many agencies.
-As a result agency staff that were trained and reporting correctly have been replaced. especially when it is accelerating, is always a complication in training activities.
-We trust that our addition of on-line training materials will assist new report preparers.
+"The Office of the State Comptroller (OSC) agrees with this audit finding.
+The OSC Budget and Financial Analysis Division (BFA) will continue to work with state agencies to improve the quality and accuracy of their financial reporting.
+As in past years, these efforts will include additional clarification and written instructions as well as on-site visits, training and telephone access for specific questions.
+More recently, BFA added an on-line Power Point presentation to assist agencies in the proper submission of accounting information.
+These efforts have reduced errors in specific reporting areas, although challenges remain.
+One major obstacle outside of OSC's control is the ongoing effort to reduce the size of the state workforce, which has resulted in considerable transfer of reporting responsibilities to new staff at many agencies.
+As a result, agency staff that were trained and reporting correctly have been replaced with less experienced staff.